City of Portage

 300 East Wisconsin – (Map) 2.1 acre wayside park on E. Wisconsin Street next to the Wisconsin River levee.
 This park is home to a historic shelter erected in 1924 which displays the slogan, “Where the North Begins”.
 The park contains off street parking and an entrance to the 2.8 mile asphalt Levee Trail used for walking and biking.

-10.5 acres located adjacent Hamilton and Meadowlark, this open space contains a walking path that winds from Divine Savior, through school district property and connects to Hamilton Street.
-Gunderson Park is located adjacent this open space.
+10.5 acres located adjacent Gunderson Park on the corner of Hamilton Street and Meadowlark Lane.
+This open space contains a walking path that winds from Divine Savior, through school district property and connects to Hamilton Street.

 3.25 acre property located on the north eastern part of the City and contains a a vast amount of trees.
 No improvements have been made to this park property since it was dedicated to the City through development.